Skip to main content

 Temperature range: 30 to 65 °C

-Through continuous measurement of the MDEA concentration using inline sensors, manual sampling is eliminated.
-This results in savings on material and labor costs as well as an increase in system safety:
+Continuous measurement of the MDEA concentration using inline sensors eliminates manual sampling.
+This results in savings on material and labor costs, as well as increased plant safety.

 Through concentration measurement using LiquiSonic® the purity of the regenerated MDEA washing solution is ensured for optimal absorption efficiency.
-By avoiding overdosing of the MDEA washing liquid,
+This avoids overdosing of the MDEA washing liquid.

-The amine wash is a chemical process for the separation of CO2, H2S and other acidic gases from natural gas.
+The amine wash is a chemical process for the separation of CO2, H2S and other acid gases from natural gas.
 A slightly alkaline aqueous solution of amines (mostly tertiary amines) is used, which reversibly chemically absorbs the acidic gases.
-Due to its high selectivity for H2S and CO2 the tertiary methyldiethanolamine (MDEA) is used as an absorbent.
-The goal of the gas wash is to treat the sour natural gas for further transport according to pipeline requirements, as otherwise, corrosion damage may occur.
+Due to its high selectivity to H2S and CO2 , the tertiary methyldiethanolamine (MDEA) is used as an absorbent.
+The aim of the gas scrubbing is to prepare the sour natural gas for further transport according to the pipeline requirements, as otherwise corrosion damage may occur.